KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Methodology

-The accuracy of the POI location prediction hinges on an appropriate selection of station anchors.
+\textbf{(2)~Station Anchor Sampling Strategy.}~The accuracy of the POI location prediction hinges on an appropriate selection of station anchors.
 These are chosen based on two criteria: a) selection of over three non-collinear anchors and b) prediction accuracy decreases as distance increases.

 To meet these requirements, we propose a filtering-based anchor sampling strategy.
 For a given heatmap $\mathcal{H}$, we apply a fixed filter kernel $K$ to the original heatmap using the operation $\otimes$, which is performed with a stride of 1 and a kernel value of 1.
 We then find the region in the input-filtered heatmap with the highest value, which is used in the True-range Multilateration algorithm.
 By adjusting the kernel size, we can control the number of sampled anchors, ensuring their non-collinearity.